 I drafted this article enjoying some great coffee.
 Feisal was quick to point out, with pride, that the coffee is roasted inhouse.
 Jackline, one of the waitresses there, who is full of positive energy, was kind enough to serve it fresh-hot, just the way I like it.
 She went further and taught me a few words in Kenyan Sign Language such as “thank you” and “welcome”.
 It would be easy for anyone to note her confidence and passion towards her duty.
 Her empathy towards my inability to communicate in sign language is what I noticed most.
 She put in all the effort required for us to communicate.
 Jackline is hearing impaired, just like 70% of all staff at Pallet cafe.

 Next time you are out to grab a meal, I encourage you to try out Pallet cafe, Lavington.
 You’ll be met by one or more of Feisal’s team, mostly hearing impaired.
 It would be difficult to miss them, in their dark T-shirts, marked “I am deaf”.
 Given that most staff are hard of hearing, their alertness and responsiveness left me in awe.
 The opportunity the cafe has afforded these guys is rare.
-Most people with disabilities are not only discriminated against but they are explicitly denied opportunities.
+Most persons with disabilities are not only discriminated against but they are explicitly denied opportunities.
 Feisal has built a space where attitudes are changed, both on how we all perceive persons with disabilities and how persons with disabilities view their capability.

 The cafe, led by Feisal is a good reference for all.
 He is helping all of us face up to the reality that it is an extraordinary opportunity to enable an equal world.
 After spending some time with him, I think it is not out of character for him to show the way.
 A fast-spoken, afro-rocking gentleman, who isn’t shy to point out hard truths.
 I could sense how important the staff and space are to him.
 He attributes his past working experiences in the humanitarian sector as one of his inspirations to start the cafe’s hiring model.
 He knows that every employer can adopt it, and encourages them to try it out.
 I’ll remember him by his boldness and his laughter, beyond his amazing creations – change and food.
 Adam, his General Manager, is equally passionate about changing how businesses create opportunities for persons with disabilities.